 Linux offers various packages for setting up DNS servers.
 For information about setting up an open-source BIND DNS server, see How To Configure BIND as a Private Network DNS Server on CentOS 7.

-For information about DNS and DHCP in the Microsoft server environment, see the following pages:
+For information about DNS and DHCP in the Windows Server environment, see the following pages: